-In his conclusion, Rollston summarizes his empirical analyses and asserts that “[i]t is simply not feasible to attempt to account for the Old Hebrew epigraphic data without positing some sort of formal, standardized education” (67).
-To justify his assertion, R proposes that the only organization with such extensive influence in Ancient Israel would have been a centralized political administration, whose administration frequently required scribes to document royal affairs, decisions, and economic activities.
+In his conclusion, Rollston summarizes his empirical analyses and asserts that “[i]t is simply not feasible to attempt to account for the Old Hebrew epigraphic data without positing some sort of formal, standardized education” (p.
+67).
+To justify his assertion, R[ollston?] proposes that the only organization with such extensive influence in Ancient Israel would have been a centralized political administration, whose administration frequently required scribes to document royal affairs, decisions, and economic activities.
 A survey of the corpus of OH epigraphs even demonstrates that “the majority… are administrative (and military) in nature” (ibid.).
 However, even if the state administrated this education, it need not have been located in a state-run or state-funded building; rather, schooling could have occurred in domestic contexts under executive oversight.
 While these last intimations remain speculative for lack of archaeological evidence, he maintains that the core of his argument is true: “[a]d hoc, nonstandardized education would perforce have yielded substantial variations in the Old Hebrew epigraphic evidence, and that is simply not the way that the Old Hebrew evidence patterns” (ibid.).

 In this succinct survey of the relevant Iron Age II inscriptions, Rollston successfully demonstrates the formal nature of OH cursive at a number of levels – paleographic, orthographic, conventional, and sociolinguistic.
 He offers the reader a concise summary of the necessary background information on Hebrew paleography, distinguishing this work from the preponderance of ANE, paleographic literature whose rigorous jargon can be cumbersome for novices.
 Furthermore, when he does omit relevant details or specifications, he is sure to direct the reader to the appropriate, classic treatment.
-Thus, he does not reach beyond his limited scope in this paper and meaningfully adds to the preexisting literature (e.g. Cross; Naveh; Lemaire; Pardee; and many others).
+Thus, he does not reach beyond his limited scope in this paper and meaningfully adds to the preexisting literature (e.g., Cross; Naveh; Lemaire; Pardee; and many others).

 To fully understand the significance of Rollston’s hypothesis, one must first understand the state of standardized scribal education in the Ancient Near and Middle East.
-First, this phenomenon is well known in Mesopotamia in both the archaeological and paleographic record (cf. Oppenheim 1977; Veldhuis 1996, 1997; Tinney 1999; Robson 2001; Delnero 2010; and others).
+First, this phenomenon is well known in Mesopotamia in both the archaeological and paleographic record (cf. Oppenheim, 1977; Veldhuis, 1996, 1997; Tinney, 1999; Robson, 2001; Delnero, 2010; and others).
 Numerous tablets have been discovered containing practice texts in Babylonian schools, where students were tasked with the comparatively more impressive task of learning cuneiform.
-These might sound familiar to one of Rollston’s readers, as they sound alluringly similar to his depiction of alphabetic and exercise tablets (67).
+These might sound familiar to one of Rollston’s readers, as they sound alluringly similar to his depiction of alphabetic and exercise tablets (p.
+67).
 However, it has not been generally agreed that there was an analogous structure in Ancient Israel.
-Much of this argument extends from the total absence of its mention in the Hebrew Bible, and the lower economic status of such polities as Judah, which lacked the extensive resources of a sprawling, militaristic empire like Babylon or Assyria (47).
+Much of this argument extends from the total absence of its mention in the Hebrew Bible, and the lower economic status of such polities as Judah, which lacked the extensive resources of a sprawling, militaristic empire like Babylon or Assyria (p.
+47).
 With this background in mind, Rollston’s claim is rendered all the more impressive, as its conclusions seriously implicate the governing power and administration of the state in Ancient Israel.